A priori data-driven robustness guarantees on strategic deviations from generalised Nash equilibria: Probabilistic feasibility of sets around equilibria

 Returning to the scenario game $G_K$ in \eqref{eq:scenario_game}, we now consider a more general setup where agents are allowed to deviate from $x^*$ following, e.g., unmodelled changes in their cost functions; while we suppose that these deviations are feasible with respect to the local constraints, we want to study the feasibility as regards the coupling constraints obtained through sampling.
 Specifically, the region in which agents' strategies can deviate from the nominal equilibrium is assumed to lie within a predefined open ball $\mathbb{B}(x^*, \rho)$, where $\rho>0$ is a fixed radius that denotes the maximum possible distance of agents' deviations from $x^*$; the latter is assumed to be unique as per Lemma~\ref{existence}.
 As such, the region of interest is $S_K^*=\Pi_K \cap \mathbb{B}(x^*, \rho)$.

-This is pictorially illustrated in Figure \ref{final_affine_M=2} using the ${\infty}$-norm (note that any other norm could have been used instead): an algorithm $\algo$ (see Sec.~\ref{sec:background_scenario_approach}) takes as input a multi-sample $\msample$ and returns the region $S_K^*$ around the solution $x^*\in\mathbb{R}^2$ of a game with two players whose decisions are defined as scalar quantities.
-We assume in this case that $\Pi_K$ is shaped exclusively by sampled coupling constraints: only two constraints (in solid blue) are of support for the set, as the removal of any of the constraints depicted by dashed red lines will not change $S_K^*$.
-However, depending on the given multi-sample $\msample$ and the location of the resulting equilibrium, more constraints could intersect the surrounding region $\mathbb{B}(x^*,\rho)$, thus increasing the cardinality of the support sample set.
+This is depicted in Figure \ref{final_affine_M=2} using the ${\infty}$-norm (any other norm could have been used instead): an algorithm $\algo$ (see Sec.~\ref{sec:background_scenario_approach}) takes as input a multi-sample $\msample$ and returns the region $S_K^*$ around the solution $x^*\in\mathbb{R}^2$ of a game with two players whose decisions are defined as scalar quantities. \FF{For this pictorial example, $\Pi_K$ is shaped exclusively by sampled coupling constraints.
+Any compression set as per Definition \ref{def_compression} for $\algo$ must be associated with the solid blue constraints (these form a compression for $x^*$), and with the dashed red constraint that intersects $\mathbb{B}(x^*,\rho)$---as its removal would change $S_K^*$.}

-We can quantify the number of samples that support $S_K^*$ in an \emph{a posteriori} fashion as established in Theorem~\ref{thm_support}.
-To this end, for a fixed confidence $\beta \in (0,1)$, let the violation level be defined as a function $\epsilon: \{0, \dots, K\} \rightarrow [0,1]$ satisfying where $K$ is the size of the multisample; see, e.g., \cite[Eq.~(7)]{CampiGarattiRamponi2018}.
+We can quantify the number of samples that form a compression set for the algorithm that returns $S_K^*$ in an \emph{a posteriori} fashion as established in Theorem~\ref{thm_support}.
+To this end, for a fixed confidence $\beta \in (0,1)$, let the violation level be defined as a function $\epsilon: \{0, \dots, K\} \rightarrow [0,1]$ satisfying \cite[Eq.~(7)]{CampiGarattiRamponi2018}